patelaryan7751/wd-201-Deploy-Online/README.md

 **Please refer to the below given steps while you are watching the video so that your application runs successfully on Render**

---- Render Deploy Video should be here ----

 - Open [Render.com](https://render.com/)

 ![Render Dashboard image](assets/image1.png)